Products / Drilling Fluids

 • Always add BEFORE bentonite for proper clay hydration

-• Target pH: 8.0-9.0 for optimal bentonite and polymer performance
+• Target pH: 8.0–9.0 for optimal performance

 • pH below 8.0 reduces bentonite yield and polymer effectiveness

-Lubricants & Surfactants
+Lubricants & surfactants

-• Drilling Detergent: 1-4 gal per 1000 gal mud (0.1-0.5% by volume)
+• Drilling detergent: 1–4 gal per 1000 gal mud (0.1–0.5%)

 • Reduces friction, torque, and drag in long HDD bores